South Shore, Chicago: History

-Like all of what is now the City of Chicago, what is now the South Shore community area was inhabited by a number of Algonquian peoples, including the Mascouten and Miami.
-After the expulsion of Native Americans by white settlers in the nineteenth century, became characterized by small settlements; Essex, Bryn Mawr, Parkside, Cheltenham Beach, and Windsor Park.
-The area, bounded by 67th and 79th streets to the north and south and by Stony Island Avenue and Lake Michigan to the west and east, was mostly swampland in the 1850s when Ferdinand Rohn, a German truck farmer, utilized trails along the area's high ground to transport his goods to Chicago.
+Like all of the City of Chicago, the South Shore community area was originally inhabited by a number of Algonquian peoples, including the Mascouten and Miami.
+After the expulsion of Native Americans by white settlers in the nineteenth century, it became characterized by small settlements including Essex, Bryn Mawr, Parkside, Cheltenham Beach, and Windsor Park.
+The area is bounded by 67th and 79th streets to the north and south and by Stony Island Avenue and Lake Michigan to the west and east.
 In 1861, the Illinois General Assembly incorporated Hyde Park Township, which included South Shore.
 The area's population grew as workers in the nearby steel industry settled in the area.
 Following the June 29, 1889 elections, the South Shore community area was annexed into the City of Chicago with the entirety of Hyde Park Township.
 The location of the World's Columbian Exposition in nearby Jackson Park prompted the sale of land and building lots.
 As in other parts of Chicago, the desire for affordable housing at the start of the twentieth century led to the large scale construction of bungalows.
 Unlike other areas in which bungalows were built en masse, South Shore's bungalow residents were largely affluent.
-Additionally, Shore Shore was the destination for white flight from Washington Park as immigrants and African Americans moved there.
+Additionally, South Shore was the destination for white flight from Washington Park as immigrants and African Americans moved there.